Bakerloo line: Future rolling stock

 In the late 1990s, the Labour government initiated a public–private partnership (PPP) to reverse years of underinvestment in London Underground.
 Under the PPP contract, Metronet – the private consortium responsible for the Bakerloo line – would order new rolling stock for the line.
 This would take place following the delivery of 2009 Stock and S Stock trains, with an order for 24 new Bakerloo line trains.
 These would have entered service by 2019.
 However, Metronet collapsed in 2007 after cost overruns, and the PPP ended in 2010.

 In the mid 2010s, TfL began a process of ordering new rolling stock to replace trains on the Piccadilly, Central, Bakerloo and Waterloo & City lines.
 A feasibility study into the new trains showed that new generation trains and re-signalling could increase capacity on the Bakerloo line by 25%, with 27 trains per hour.

 In June 2018, the Siemens Mobility Inspiro design was selected.
 These trains would have an open gangway design, wider doorways, air conditioning and the ability to run automatically with a new signalling system.
 TfL could only afford to order Piccadilly line trains at a cost of £1.5bn.
 However, the contract with Siemens includes an option for 40 trains for the Bakerloo line in the future.
 This would take place after the delivery of the Piccadilly line trains in the late 2020s.
+In February 2026, TfL announced plans to replace the entire fleet by 2030.